2017 United Kingdom general election: Background

 Prior to the calling of the general election, the Liberal Democrats gained Richmond Park from the Conservatives in a by-election, a seat characterised by its high Remain vote in the 2016 EU referendum.
 The Conservatives held the safe seat of Sleaford and North Hykeham in December 2016.
-In by-elections on 23 February 2017, Labour held Stoke-on-Trent Central but lost Copeland to the Conservatives, the first time a governing party had gained a seat in a by-election since the Tories took Mitcham and Morden in 1982.
+In by-elections on 23 February 2017, Labour held Stoke-on-Trent Central but lost Copeland to the Conservatives, the first time a governing party had gained a seat in a by-election since the Conservatives took Mitcham and Morden in 1982.

 The general election came soon after the Northern Ireland Assembly election on 2 March.
 Talks on power-sharing between the DUP and Sinn Féin had failed to reach a conclusion, with Northern Ireland thus facing either another Assembly election, or the imposition of direct rule.
 The deadline was subsequently extended to 29 June.

 Local elections in England, Scotland and Wales took place on 4 May.
 These saw large gains by the Conservatives, and large losses by Labour and UKIP.
 Notably, the Conservatives won metro mayor elections in Tees Valley and the West Midlands, areas traditionally seen as Labour heartlands.
 Initially scheduled for 4 May, a by-election in Manchester Gorton was cancelled; the seat was contested on 8 June along with all the other seats.

 On 6 May, a letter from Church of England Archbishops Justin Welby and John Sentamu stressed the importance of education, housing, communities and health.

 All parties suspended campaigning for a time in the wake of the Manchester Arena bombing on 22 May.
 The SNP had been scheduled to release their manifesto for the election but this was delayed.
 Campaigning resumed on 25 May.

 Major political parties also suspended campaigning for a second time on 4 June, following the London Bridge attack.
 UKIP chose to continue campaigning.
 There were unsuccessful calls for polling day to be postponed.